edgio-docs/edgio-docs/src/pages/guides/security.md

 {{ PRODUCT_NAME }} Enterprise customers enjoy always-on DDoS protection inside of our high-bandwidth, globally distributed network.
 Our solution offers basic protection against common layer 3 and 4 attacks in real-time so you never have to sacrifice performance for protection.

-## {{ PRODUCT_SECURITY }} (Web Application Firewall) {/*waf-web-application-firewall*/}
+## WAF (Web Application Firewall) {/*waf-web-application-firewall*/}

-### {{ PRODUCT_SECURITY }} Overview {/*waf-overview*/}
+### WAF Overview {/*waf-overview*/}

-{{ PRODUCT_SECURITY }} is a web application firewall that helps protect your web applications and APIs against common web exploits an attacker may use to compromise your security, overwhelm resources, and affect the availability of your application.
+WAF is a web application firewall that helps protect your web applications and APIs against common web exploits an attacker may use to compromise your security, overwhelm resources, and affect the availability of your application.

-Utilizing the {{ PRODUCT_NAME }} {{ PRODUCT_SECURITY }} allows you to monitor, filter, and block HTTP traffic against common vulnerabilities such as cross-site scripting (XSS) or SQL injection before they reach your origin.
+Utilizing the {{ PRODUCT_NAME }} WAF allows you to monitor, filter, and block HTTP traffic against common vulnerabilities such as cross-site scripting (XSS) or SQL injection before they reach your origin.

-The {{ PRODUCT_SECURITY }} includes Managed Rule Groups, managed by {{ PRODUCT_NAME }}, that can be configured in either a flagging or blocking mode.
+The WAF includes Managed Rule Groups, managed by {{ PRODUCT_NAME }}, that can be configured in either a flagging or blocking mode.
 You can enable all of the rules within these groups or configure each independent rule within the group based on your needs.

 ### Managed Rule Groups {/*managed-rule-groups*/}